Skip to content

 </script>

 The example above is how the table is used in List views.
 The ApiTable component is used to display a list of posts.
 The Column component is used to define the columns of the table.
-The ApiTableRemoveButton component is used to remove a post from the list.
+The ApiTableLinkButton and ApiTableRemoveButton components are used to add action buttons to table rows.

 Table data